![]() |

 You can find the CDs new on Amazon, but used copies are much cheaper on Discogs, even when you factor in shipping.
 I picked up near-mint copies for around $3-4/disc (not including shipping).

-Interestingly, when I had these in my collection prior to the purge, I didn't rip them in their entirety to iTunes—something I now regret (and has been corrected) that I've gotten them back in my collection.
+Interestingly, when I had these in my collection prior to the purge, I didn't rip them in their entirety to iTunes—something I now regret (and now has been corrected) since I've gotten them back in my collection.

 I'm doing everything possible to stay as far away from social media as I can this weekend.
 To that end, I tackled one of my post-retirement tasks early.